 The Proquest Dissertations and Theses database includes over 2 million items, with thousands of titles added each year.
 The database offers an RSS feed that can help you keep up to date on new theses and dissertations in your field.

-You can create an RSS feed, to automatically notify you of new documents matching your search.
-Simply run and refine a search, then look for the
+You can create a RSS feed to automatically notify you of new documents matching your search.
+Simply run and refine a search.

 Follow these steps to create an RSS feed:

 On the Results page, or from a list of your Recent Searches -> click on "Save Search/Alert", select "Create RSS feed".
 Create your own Research Account.
 A new window will open, showing details for your RSS feed.